Portrait in third person

 She let the laughter wash over her as one sordid detail after another revealed itself.
 After heartbreaking decisions appeared next to painful despair.
 After temper tantrums so outrageous there was nothing left but humor and laughter.
 A revelation occurred of the degrees to which the absurd rules.

 She went to the Women Writers Conference and attended a Spiderwomen Theater performance.
 During a dramatic moment towards the end the women turned to the audience.
 They pointed their fingers at them and said, "tell your own story."
 Rose's mission, defined.
 She had found her superpowers.
 She organized poetry readings seeking women with the courage to walk to the mic.
 She wasn't interested in credentials.
 There was no editorial intervention.
 She didn't ask any other questions.

 You are on a journey to becoming a Grand Mother.
 You have birthed babies, art, stories and dreams, businesses and ideas.
 Now is the time to let go.
 There is a new you being birthed, the wise woman you have become.
 This is a powerful change you are going through.
 Be ready, my dear.
 There will be sweating and crying, sadness and grief.
 Letting go is difficult.
 Old dreams will vanish.
 Letting go is not something you will do once.
 Every day, you will let go of a little more.

-It has been 17 years since Redwood's paralyzing accident when he was 26.
+It has been 14 years since Redwood's paralyzing accident when he was 23.
 He can't walk.
 He doesn't have a grip.
 He has presence and integrity.
 And an awesome electric wheelchair.
 (Thank you, Medicaid.)
-Fifteen years ago, after intensive care, and rehab, he moved into his own apartment.
-His landlord has not raised his rent in 15 years.
+Twelve years ago, after intensive care, and rehab, he moved into his own apartment.
+His landlord has never raised his rent.
 (Thank you, kind people) My job was to begin the great task of letting go.